-Dacryocystitis has a bimodal distribution: neonates and individuals older than 40 years of age.
+Dacryocystitis has a bimodal distribution: neonates due to congenital abnormalities and when acquired, usually affect individuals older than 40 years of age 3.

-Obstruction or stricture of the nasolacrimal drainage is generally an underlying factor, which may be acquired or congenital (see above).
+Obstruction or stricture of the nasolacrimal drainage is an underlying factor.

 The microbiology of dacryocystitis mimics normal conjunctival flora in most instances.

-In chronic dacryocystitis, there can be superinfection with fungal species.
+In chronic dacryocystitis, there may be superinfection with fungal species.

 Treatment and prognosis